NickMcConnell/Beleriand/docs/option.rst

   Dismisses '-more-' and 'y/n' prompt with any key.

 Angband-like commands ``angband_keyset``
-  Selects the "Angband-like" command set (see "command.txt" for info).
+  Selects the "Angband-like" command set.
+See :ref:`Playing the Game` for some descriptions of the comamnd sets.

 Stop singing at the rest command ``stop_singing_on_rest`` The character will Stop singing the rest command starts.